Proposed Papahānaumokuākea National Marine Sanctuary

 Papahānaumokuākea’s status as a marine national monument would not change under a sanctuary designation.
 The addition of a national marine sanctuary would provide regulatory and management tools to augment and strengthen existing protections for Papahānaumokuākea ecosystems, wildlife, and cultural and maritime heritage resources.
 The monument’s joint management structure, a hallmark feature, would remain.
 The sanctuary designation process is being conducted in collaboration with the Department of Commerce, the Department of the Interior, the state of Hawaiʻi and the Office of Hawaiian Affairs — the four agencies that share in the management of the monument.

 The proposed sanctuary would have a Native Hawaiian program specialist on staff and the sanctuary advisory council would include Native Hawaiian seats.
-The communication and engagement team would develop events and outreach materials specifically to involve the Native Hawaiian community across the islands, including products in ʻōlelo Hawaiʻi.
+The communication and engagement team would develop education and outreach material, including those specifically designed to involve the Native Hawaiian community across the islands.

 Background